In my experience, those with a plan or strategy can avoid bad decisions and make fewer mistakes.

 No jargon, no confusion, just the help you need to invest in shares confidently.

 Start thinking about what you want to get out of your investing.

-A million dollars isn’t why you invest, it results from your investment.
+A million dollars isn’t why you invest, it's a result of your investing.

-Your why is your dreams, your goals.
+Your why are your dreams, your goals.
 Investing your money will get to achieving these goals.